CalebManor/convertPiplelineToEcho/README.md

 [https://github.com/JoshuaTT/pipelineCsvConverter](https://github.com/JoshuaTT/pipelineCsvConverter)

 The tool expects a JSON file mapping subjects to departments and another JSON file mapping instructor names to emails.
-These are expected at ./subjToDept.json and ./nameToEmail.json respectively - both in reference to convertPipelineToEcho.py.
+These are expected at ./subjToDept.json and ./nameToEmail.json respectively - both in reference to convertPipelineToEcho.sh.

 ## Dependencies
 This tool has 1 dependency for the sake of brevity and readability and because it is intended only for a handful of users.